 - breakdown in regular communications with family, whānau or friends

-- washing own clothes separately
+- washing their own clothes separately

 - problems with relationships